 - The standard grace period is 25 days.

 - Health Insurance Marketplace members (you bought your plan using the ACA exchange) without a tax credit have a 25-day grace period.

 - Health Insurance Marketplace members with a tax credit have a 3-month grace period.

 Risks of late payments:

 - It is still possible during this time for your claims to be denied.

 - If you don’t get caught up on payments, your policy will be canceled.

 Yes.
-We accept credit cards with MasterCard, Visa or Discover logos.
+We accept credit cards with MasterCard, Visa, Discover, or American Express logos.